Sharp Isoperimetric Inequalities for Affine Quermassintegrals

 \subsection{Two extensions}

 Our proof of Theorem \ref{thm:main} proceeds by using the classical tool of Steiner symmetrization.
-Let $S_u K$ denote the Steiner symmetral of $K$ in a given direction $u \in \S^{n-1}$ -- we refer to Section~\ref{sec:notation} for missing standard definitions.
-We obtain the following \emph{stronger} version of both the inequality and equality case of Conjecture \ref{conj:Lutwak}: \begin{thm} For any convex body $K \subset \R^n$, $k=1,\ldots,n-1$ and $u \in \S^{n-1}$:
+Let $S_u K$ denote the Steiner symmetral of $K$ in a given direction $u \in \S^{n-1}$.
+We obtain the following \emph{stronger} version of both the inequality and equality cases of Conjecture \ref{conj:Lutwak}: \begin{thm} For any convex body $K \subset \R^n$, $k=1,\ldots,n-1$ and $u \in \S^{n-1}$:

 with equality for a given $k$ and all $u \in \S^{n-1}$ if and only if $K$ is an ellipsoid. \end{thm}